 \subsection{Perception Design}

-At each timestep, each agent obtains a noisy observation of each \textit{visible} subject's state, i.e. position and velocity.
-We define a subject to be visible to an agent if no wall exists between the subject and the agent, which reflects real-world occlusion scenarios.
-Then, between agent $i$ and subject $k$, the observation $\boldsymbol{\mu}_{ik}$ is corrupted with Gaussian noise
+At each timestep, each robot obtains a noisy observation of each \textit{visible} dynamic obstacle's state (position and velocity).
+An obstacle is considered visible to a robot if no walls or shelves exist between them, accurately modeling real-world occlusion scenarios.
+The observation noise is modeled as a Gaussian distribution with standard deviation

-for tuning parameter $\alpha$, i.e. observations are less accurate the further away an agent is from a subject.
-Each time agent $i$ receives a new observation of subject $k$'s state, it updates its beliefs $\boldsymbol{\Phi}_{ik}$ via Bayesian inference with Gaussian prior and likelihood and assuming constant velocity.
-An agent's confidence in its observation is proportional to the perceived distance between itself and the subject.
+for tuning parameter $\alpha$, reflecting the realistic property that observations become less accurate with increasing distance.

+Each robot maintains a belief state about each dynamic obstacle using Bayesian inference with Gaussian prior and likelihood, assuming constant velocity dynamics.
+When a robot receives a new observation (either from its own sensors or shared by another robot), it updates its belief accordingly.